IntegralEquations/Inti.jl/docs/src/tutorials/layer_potentials.md

 u = 𝒮[σ]
 ```

-`u` is now an anonymous function that evaluates the layer potential at any point:g
+`u` is now an anonymous function that evaluates the layer potential at any point:

 ```@example layer_potentials
 r = SVector(0.1, 0.2)
+@assert u(r) ≈ -1 # hide
 u(r)
 ```